seanmorris/prpl/README.md

 Tests are automatically executed by github on push.
 Their status is reported by the badge directly above, as well as in the header of this README.

+Tests & syntax checks are also automatically executed in a git pre-commit hook.
+The commit is rejected if any of these fail.

 You can view the latest test output [here](https://actions-badge.atrox.dev/seanmorris/prpl/goto?ref=master).

 Example output: